 The BPNS is delighted to announce the Richard Hughes bursaries in honour of Professor Richard Hughes, the first president of the BPNS.
-These comprise up to three travel bursaries a year, two to help fund a trainee to travel to the international Peripheral Nerve Society (up to £500 each) and one (up to £300) to attend the Spring meeting of the Association of British Neurologists (ABN).
+These comprise up to three travel bursaries a year, two to help fund a trainee to travel to the international Peripheral Nerve Society (PNS), up to £500 each, and one (up to £300) to attend the Spring meeting of the Association of British Neurologists (ABN).

 These travel bursaries are aimed at adult or paediatric neurologists and neurophysiologists in training with a documented career interest in peripheral neuropathies.
 They are suitable for applicants at any stage in their junior doctor training or who are in a period of out-of-programme training doing research.
 They are not suitable for either medical students or those who have already taken up posts as a consultant or an equivalent post in academic medicine.
-Preference will be given to UK applicants who have previously attended a British Peripheral Nerve Society meeting.
-Each application must have a short supporting reference from a current full member of the British Peripheral Nerve Society commenting on the suitability of the applicant for the Fellowship.
+Preference will be given to UK applicants who have previously attended a BPNS meeting.
+Each application must have a short supporting reference from a current full member of the BPNS.

 Where possible, the bursaries will each year be awarded preferentially to applicants from 3 different institutions.

 Applications should be made by forwarding this application form, fully completed, to: firstname.lastname@example.org at least three months before the meeting for which a bursary is required, along with a copy of a brief CV (1-2 pages maximum).
 Only ONE abstract should be submitted per applicant whether or not you have submitted more than one abstract to the meeting.
 You will also need to provide one referee who must be a current full member of the BPNS.